SNodeC/snode.c/docs/ai/openai/codex/a1-2-accounts-models-configuration.md

 `account/chatgptAuthTokens/refresh` are Partial.
 The other 43 identities are NotImplemented.
 No newer-master exception was needed.

-Completing only A1.2 is expected to move the global metrics as follows:
+Completing only A1.2 moved the mechanically derived global metrics as
+follows:

 | Boundary | Complete | Partial | NotImplemented | NotApplicable |
 |---|---:|---:|---:|---:|